apacdevpmmresources/WVD/README.md

     3 Access from anywhere.
 Supporting any end user device platform like Windows, Android, Mac, iOS, and HTML 5 4 Secure
     5 Cost effective
-    6 Ease of provisiong virtual desktop environment
+    6 Ease of provisioning virtual desktop environment 7 Maintainability
-    7 Maintainability
-    8 Use exisitng image from gallery or bring your own image
+    8 Use exisitng OS image from gallery or bring your own image

-# Azure or/and Office 365
+# Azure and/or Office 365

     - If you’re using any Microsoft 365 services, sign in to the Azure portal using the credentials for tenant.
-      However many other serives which is required for WVD are not part of Microsoft 365
+      Note: To use WVD, Azure subscription is needed.

-    - Microsoft 365 Business is one of the eligible plans that supports WVD, access Windows 10 Enterprise and Windows 7    Enterprise at no additional cost
+    - Microsoft 365 Business is one of the eligible plans that supports WVD, access Windows 10 Enterprise and Windows 7 Enterprise at no additional cost.

-    - For small and trial environment, Please [use this link](https://azure.microsoft.com/en-us/free/) to spin up a new    Microsoft Azure Account.
+    - For small environment or trial purpose, Please [use this link](https://azure.microsoft.com/en-us/free/) to spin up a new Microsoft Azure Account.
 Use Azure Active Directory Domain Services to sync with Azure AD.

 # Windows Virtual Desktop Pricing

-* Please click [here](https://azure.microsoft.com/en-us/pricing/calculator/?service=virtual-desktop#virtual-desktop632ccf50-9f35-4e0f-ab0d-6deb564d5300) for WVD pricing
+* Please click [here](https://azure.microsoft.com/pricing/calculator/?service=virtual-desktop#virtual-desktop632ccf50-9f35-4e0f-ab0d-6deb564d5300) for WVD pricing

 # Provision Windows Virtual Desktop in Azure

-In this blog post I will be using my MSDN subscription to spin up the WVD instead of my official subscription (as I am not an administrator on my offical subscription).
-That's means I already have my tenant and AAD setup.
+You require administrator access on Azure to provision WVD.
+In this blog post I will be using my MSDN subscription to spin up the WVD.

 ## Steps to spin Windows Virtual Desktop.